 The above is a perfect example of the “Contrast Power Training Method” for hockey players.
 Contrast training is an extremely effective (and difficult) philosophy of training which is defined by a strength training movement followed up quickly by a speed movement or sport specific skill.

-This type of training excites and activates the nervous system to its limits recruiting the greatest amount of high threshold motor units which transfer over into the speed movement or sport specific skill.
+This type of training excites and activates the nervous system to its limits recruiting the greatest amount of high-threshold motor units which transfer over into the speed movement or sport specific skill.
 The rest you take between the two needs to be short enough for transfer ability but long enough so you can still perform the movement well, 10-15secs is your target and never go above 20secs.
 Beyond that, transfer level is low and you’re defeating the purpose of your power training.

 The contrast method is just one of the philosophies which is effective for power development in hockey players, other power training modalities include:

-• Ballistic movement
+• Ballistic movements

 • Reactive training

 • Low load sled work